 3GPP YANG modules shall be checked with the pyang tool.
-See: PYANG an extensible YANG validator and converter [x].
+See: pyang [21].

 The "pyang –-strict" command shall be run with no errors returned.

-"pyang —lint" should also be run against all 3GPP YANG modules.
-Errors and warning produced by the "pyang –lint" checks should be removed.
-However, as these errors/warnings do not affect the corretness or functionality of the YANG module, and in some cases the changes needed to remove them would actually degrade readability, it is not a required to remove the errors/warnings produced by the "pyang –lint".
+"pyang --3GPP" should also be run against all 3GPP YANG modules.
+Errors and warning produced by the "pyang --3GPP" checks should be removed.
+However, as these errors/warnings do not affect the correctness or functionality of the YANG module, and in some cases the changes needed to remove them would actually degrade readability, it is not a mandatory to remove the errors/warnings produced by the "pyang --3GPP".

 6.2.1.10 YANG modules in technical specifications